What happens if my car is written off and it's on finance?

 What are my options if my financed car is a write-off?

-If your financed car is a write-off, what options do you have available to you?
+If your financed car is a write-off, one option is to use the insurance pay out to clear the remaining balance on your vehicle.
 This section will talk you through some potential paths you can take.

 1. Clear the outstanding balance